FreeRTOS/FreeRTOS-Kernel-Partner-Supported-Ports/CCRH/U2x/README.md

   st.w    r0, 0[r20]
    ```
    3. The `FXU unit` is only available on `core 0`.
 Users must ensure that FXU operations are restricted to `core 0` by using the `vTaskCoreAffinitySet` function provided by FreeRTOS SMP.
-   4. FXU can be enabled by specific compiler option `-DconfigENABLE_FXU`.
-FPU can be enabled by specific compiler option `-DconfigENABLE_FPU`
+   4. FXU can be enabled by specific compiler option `-DconfigDISABLE_FXU`.
+FPU can be enabled by specific compiler option `-DconfigDISABLE_FPU`
-   5. The macros `configENABLE_FXU` and `configENABLE_FPU` must be defined in `FreeRTOSConfig.h`.
+   5. The macros `configDISABLE_FXU` and `configDISABLE_FPU` must be defined in `FreeRTOSConfig.h`.
    6. This port supports U2Ax and U2Bx devices.
 The user must configure `configDEVICE_NAME` with the value `U2Bx_DEVICES` or `U2Ax_DEVICES` to specify which device is being used.
    7. The User can configure the interrupt priority of the OSTM Timer using `configTIMER_INT_PRIORITY`, with 16 levels available (0 being the highest priority and 15 the lowest).
    8. This port also supports the configuration of contiguous CPU cores in FreeRTOS, allowing the user to set task affinity for execution on specific cores or subsets of cores.

 ## Other Relevant Information